MiteshSoni01/CarPricePredictor/README.md

 Used Streamlit to design the Web App and also to integrate the Model and Various Attributes.
 Deployed Using Streamlit.

+#UseofWebApp

+- After opening the Web App, there's a sidebar (at the top left corner).
+- You can fill in the details and Submit (Button at the bottom of the sidebar) the details.
+- Prediction will pop up.

 Further Improvising will take place in near future.

 I hope you like this Web App.